mohammad-rabie/discovery-layers-and-recommendation-engines-for-Monad-mainnet/README.md

 ---

-## ðŸŽ¯ Final Quality Check
+## 🎯 Final Quality Check

 ### Before You Submit

 **Ask yourself:**
-- âœ“ Would I be proud to show this to anyone?
+- ✓ Would I be proud to show this to anyone?
-- âœ“ Does it work reliably?
+- ✓ Does it work reliably?
-- âœ“ Is the code clean and documented?
+- ✓ Is the code clean and documented?
-- âœ“ Are we showcasing our best work?
+- ✓ Are we showcasing our best work?
-- âœ“ Does it meet ALL core requirements?
+- ✓ Does it meet ALL core requirements?
-- âœ“ Is it actually innovative?
+- ✓ Is it actually innovative?

 **Have someone else test:**
 - Friend/family try using it